Timothysit/mecp2/Meetings/20180202wGuillaume.md

     - assumption 1: make a unifrom distribution using the min and max of the data
     - then do a ks test, then take the p value as a quantificaiton of the eveness

-Other possible features:
+Other possible features?

 - network burst (from Eglen, basically burst but requiriing a minimum of 6 electrodes or so)

-Current challenges:
+# Current challenges:

 - low SNR / spike detection
     + spike detection should actually be okay... but because of SNR, may need to make spike detection more robust